hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 ![](Figures/TP53_basic_protocol_1/doc_cyclin_experiments.png)
 **Figure TP53-BP1- 5** The instance details page for the "DOC_CYCLIN_1" instance found in P53 with start/end position "381-385".
-This page also contains links to many external databases including Uniprot, PDB, the NCBI taxonomy, Pubmed, and (KEGG?)
-Pathways, as well as the PSI-MI controlled vocabulary.
+This page also contains links to many external databases including Uniprot (PMID:25348405), PDB (PMID:12037327), NCBI taxonomy, Pubmed (PMID:27899561), and KEGG Pathways (PMID:26476454), as well as the PSI-MI controlled vocabulary (PMID:17925023).

 Step 7.
-Return to the P53 results summary page (Step 3) (by hitting "back" in the browser), and scroll down the "instances" table in Figure TP53-BP1-3.
-To get information about the motif subsequence "GQSTSRHKKLMFKTEGPDSD", click on the link of its start/finish position "381-381" to go to the instance details page of this instance (this subsequence is not in fig. 4, and I guess position is 381-385?).
+Return to the P53 results summary page (Step 3) (by hitting "back" in the browser), and scroll down the "instances" table.
+To get information about the annotated motif instance of "DOC_CYCLIN_1" (the third instance in Figure TP53-BP1-3) click on the link of its start/finish position "381-385" to go to the instance details page of this instance.
 The top part of the page contains details about the instance and the protein it was identified in.

-> There are many other ways to arrive at the "instance details page".
-For
-> instance, clicking on the sequence "GQSTSRHKKLMFKTEGPDSD" on the
-> "DOC_CYCLIN_1" page (Fig TP53-BP1-4) will also bring you to this page.

 Step 8.
 Scroll down to the "Instance Evidence" header to view details on the experimental evidence used to annotate this instance.
 This table also contains